-Fit is an interesting aspect for thicker socks, and could be a pro or a con depending on your needs.
+Fit is an interesting aspect for thicker socks and could be a pro or a con depending on your needs.
+Thick socks often come with a tighter fit.
 For example, the extra cushioning could keep shoes from sliding around on narrow-footed runners and fill in any gaps for those with smaller feet.
 On the flip side, the added thickness may make it harder for others to fit in their sneakers.

 Runners after a lightweight, breathable sock should consider a thinner option.
 The lighter knit allows for high ventilation and can be less constricting than its thicker counterpart.
 This makes it an ideal choice for racers, sprinters and other athletes with snug-fitting shoes.